mbarkhau/sbk/READMEv2.md

 Point(x=3, y=0x5a)    Point(x=7, y=0xbe)
 ```

-Each byte of the input message is interpreted as the y-coordinate of a point which lies on the polynomial, with the x-coordiante being the position in the block.
-Arithmetic is done using `GF(256)`, just as for the shamir's secret sharing, which allows for much of the implementation of `sbk/gf.py` and `sbk/gf_poly.py` to be reused.
+Each byte of the input message is interpreted as the y-coordinate of a point which lies on the polynomial, with the x-coordinate being the position in the block.
+Arithmetic is done using `GF(256)`, just as for the Shamir's secret sharing, which allows for much of the implementation of `sbk/gf.py` and `sbk/gf_poly.py` to be reused.

 With this approach, we can recover the original message even if only half of the block is available: